apk003/Data-Mining/comp/README.md

 This was a full-class competition with very generous extra credit.
-I was not in the top 10 for either leaderboard due to class size, but still got 11/10.
+I was not in the top 10 for either leaderboard due to class size, but still got a grade of 11/10.

 Goal 1: RMSE below 0.76